ChartIQ/Charting-Library---Angular-2.0-Seed-Project/README.md

 - [Questions and support](#questions-and-support)
 - [Contributing to this project](#contributing-to-this-project)

+## Overview

 The ChartIQ Angular seed project is a basic build of the ChartIQ library using the Angular 8.0 framework with [Angular CLI](https://cli.angular.io) support.

 The project is an example of how to implement the most common user interface elements of the ChartIQ API using native Angular components.
 The project is a good starting point for developers who want to create a UI entirely in Angular.

-For example implementations of full-featured user interfaces built with ChartIQ's web components, see the [chartiq-angular-app](https://github.com/ChartIQ/chartiq-angular-app) project.
+For a variety of complete charting solutions that can be easily incorporated into Angular applications, see the [chartiq-angular-app](https://github.com/ChartIQ/chartiq-angular-app) project.

 ## Requirements